 For those students wanting to take the CPA exam, the Accounting Department provides a 30 credit hour Master of Accounting program as one option for meeting the 150 hour requirement.

-Studying Accounting at St. Ambrose means getting taught by the best; all our accounting professors have accounting experience in the business world.
+Studying Accounting at St. Ambrose means getting taught by the best; all of our accounting professors have accounting experience in the business world.
 That gives you an edge on knowing the expectations of your employer.